awsdocs/aws-doc-sdk-examples/ruby/example_code/lambda/README.md

-# Lambda code examples for the AWS SDK for Ruby
+# Lambda code examples for the SDK for Ruby
 ## Overview
-These examples show how to create and manage AWS Lambda functions using the AWS SDK for Ruby.
+These examples show how to create and manage AWS Lambda functions using the SDK for Ruby.

-With AWS Lambda, you can run code without provisioning or managing servers.
+Lambda allows you to run code without provisioning or managing servers.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.